amirhz99/ComputerArchitectureLab/Risc-v(CPU)/README.md

-# simple 64 bit Risc-V CPU
+# Simple 64 bit Risc-V CPU

 In this project, the topics of Computer Organization and Design RISC-V edition by David A. Patterson and John L. Hennessy have been used to design a 64-bit RISC-V.